tangning0324/Seattle-Airbnb-data-analysis-/README.md

 - reviews.csv

 ## Picture /master
-The characteristic pictures made in jupyter notebook were updated in master branched repository
+The characteristic pictures made in jupyter notebook were updated in the master branched repository
 - date_and_price★
 - month_and_price★
 - week_and_price★